 No. Exhibit Description 1 Publication of Notice/Affidavit of Publication 2 Plan and Articles of Merger as approved by the SEC 3 Amended Articles of Incorporation and By-laws 4 Notarized Curriculum Vitae and Recent Photographs of Officers and Directors 5 Authorization to the Commission to access Registrant's Bank Account 6 Secretary's Certificate of Board Resolution approving: a.
 Officers to sign the Registration Statement b.
 Access to bank accounts c.
 Adoption of undertaking to allow SEC to resolve conflicting issue regarding independent directors d.
 Signatories to sign the Registration Statement e.
 Appointment of authorized representative to present a summary of the offering to the SEC f.
 The securities offering and authorizing the Filing of the RS g.
-Approving the disclosures contained in the RS and assuming liability for the information contained therein 7 Secretary's Certificate on the adoption of resolutions with respect to Manual of Corporate Governance 8 Secretary's Certificate on the adoption of resolutions with respect to the Fit and Proper Rule 9 Material Contracts 10 Annual Report 11 2012, 2013, 2014 Audited Financial Statements 12 Legal and Tax Opinion 13 List of Subsidiaries of the Registrant 14 Consent of Experts and Independent Counsel 15 Fairness Opinion rendered by UBS Investments Philippines, Inc. 16 Valuation Report rendered by ING Bank as to valuation of the PNB shares and the exchange ratio 17 PNB Certification on its compliance with the required Financial Ratios of the BSP
+Approving the disclosures contained in the RS and assuming liability for the information contained therein 7 Secretary's Certificate on the adoption of resolutions with respect to Manual of Corporate / Governance 8 Secretary's Certificate on the adoption of resolutions with respect to the Fit and Proper Rule 9 Material Contracts 10 Annual Report 11 2012, 2013, 2014 Audited Financial Statements, SEC 17-Q (Interim Financial Statements) for the 1 st Quarter of 2015 and Supplements 12 Legal and Tax Opinion 13 List of Subsidiaries of the Registrant 14 Consent of Experts and Independent Counsel 15 Fairness Opinion rendered by UBS Investments Philippines, Inc. 16 Valuation Report rendered by ING Bank as to valuation of the PNB shares and the exchange ratio 17 PNB Certification on its compliance with the required Financial Ratios of the BSP